 Drivers are to treat bikes much like cars and give them the right of way when it is prudent to do so.
 If there is a designated lane for bicyclists, the driver is to drive outside of that lane.
 In general, drivers should give bike riders at least three feet of space.
 Drivers are also required to pass bike riders on the left as opposed to the right, waiting until traffic in the adjacent lane is clear.
 Drivers must also check their blind spots to see if cyclists are present prior to changing lanes.
 Furthermore, drivers should pay particularly close attention to bicyclists in and near crosswalks.
 When attempting to park, drivers are to look in their rearview and side mirrors for cyclists prior to opening the driver side door as opening a door in the path of a bike rider is likely to cause a painful accident with serious injuries.

 Drivers are to be hyper-aware of bicyclists at intersections because cyclists face an elevated level of danger when progressing through such intersections.
 Above all, drivers are to share the road with bicyclists, recognizing the fact that these individuals are at an inherent safety disadvantage since they are traveling fairly fast without the considerable protection provided by an automobile.

 Cyclists’ Rights and Responsibilities

 A cyclist who is riding on a sidewalk in the path of travel of a pedestrian is to provide an audible signal when passing or approaching.
-Bicyclists must also signal a turn with their arm 100 feet prior to changing lanes or turning.
-Left turns and lane changes are indicated by extending the left hand and arm horizontally.
-Right turns and lane changes are signaled with an extension of the right hand and arm in the same manner or with an upward extension of the left hand.
+Bicyclists must also signal a turn with their arms 100 feet prior to changing lanes or turning.
+Left turns, and lane changes are indicated by extending the left hand and arm horizontally.
+Right turns, and lane changes are signaled with an extension of the right hand and arm in the same manner or with an upward extension of the left hand.

 What to Do After a Bicycle Accident